al2me6/pylox/readme.md

 `pylox` is licensed under the [GNU GPL, version 3](./LICENSE).

+The Lox language is the work of [Robert Nystrom](https://github.com/munificent).

-Test files (found under the `test_suite` directory, with minor modifications) and the Lox language are the work of [Robert Nystrom](https://github.com/munificent); they are distributed under their original licenses.
+The test suite (found under the `pylox_test/test_suite` directory, with minor modifications) and the test runner are derived from Robert's reference implementation for `jlox` and `clox` and are distributed under their original MIT license.